OctavioValdiviaMendoza/Replit-Codepen/README.md

-# Replit-Codepen
-This is my FizzBuzz code using replit
+This is my python code in replit